GlobetrotterTravel/GlobetrotterTravel.github.io/iris/howto/toggle-field-instance-allow-free-text.md

 permalink: /iris/howto/toggle-field-instance-allow-free-text/
 ---

-# Toggle Allowing Free Text for a Field Instance
+# Toggle allowing free text for a field instance
 {: .no_toc }

 ## Table of contents